 The podcast world is booming, and so is its audience.
 According to the Pew Research Center, the percentage of adults who’ve plugged into a podcast has more than doubled since 2008, from 9 percent to more than 20 percent.
 By combining the intimacy of the spoken voice with the ease of hands-free, on-demand entertainment, podcasts have become a favorite medium of storytellers and dedicated listeners alike.

 Two years ago, journalists Cynthia Graber and Nicola Twilley launched Gastropod, a popular podcast that looks at food through the dual lens of science and history.
 Graber, a radio veteran, and Twilley, a food writer at The New Yorker and creator of the blog Edible Geography, regularly nerd out about subjects such as the science of kombucha, the history of fried chicken, the boom in maple syrup, and other stories about the things we eat.
 Here, Jane Hu talks with them about why they created Gastropod, how they make episodes, and why food science pairs so well with podcasts.
+(This interview has been edited for length and clarity.)

 How did Gastropod start cooking?